-- a pre-addressed return envelope (EC 78810) - the completed brown Outer Envelope National Elector (EC 78870) with the bar code label on which you have printed: - the elector's name - the number of the elector's electoral district - an Inner Envelope (EC 78840) - a special ballot paper (EC 78300 or REF 78300) - a Voting Instructions for Canadians Away from Their Electoral Districts pamphlet (EC 78680 or REF 78680)
+- a pre-addressed return envelope (EC 78810)

+- the completed brown Outer Envelope National Elector (EC 78870) with the bar code label on which you have printed:

+- the elector's name

+- the number of the elector's electoral district

+- an Inner Envelope (EC 78840)

+- a special ballot paper (EC 78300)

+- a Voting Instructions for Canadians Away from Their Electoral Districts pamphlet (EC 78680)

 The elector may vote immediately in your office or leave with the special ballot voting kit and vote later.
 You must remind the elector to sign the outer envelope; otherwise it will be set aside at the count.
 The elector must affix sufficient postage to the mailing envelope and mail it himself.
-EC in Ottawa must receive the ballot no later than 6:00 p.m., Ottawa time, on polling day.
+EC in Ottawa must receive the ballot no later than 6:00 p.m., Ottawa time, on election day.